-On this day in 1864, peaceful Southern Cheyenne and Arapahoe Indians are massacred by a band of Colonel John Chivington’s Colorado volunteers at Sand Creek, Colorado.
+On November 29, 1864, peaceful band of Southern Cheyenne and Arapahoe Native Americans are massacred by Colonel John Chivington’s Colorado volunteers at Sand Creek, Colorado.

 The atrocities committed by the soldiers were initially praised, but then condemned as the circumstances of the massacre emerged.
 Chivington resigned from the military and aborted his budding political career.
 Black Kettle survived and continued his peace efforts.
 In 1865, his followers accepted a new reservation in Indian Territory.